The Xometry app works best with JavaScript enabled!

 SLS vs. FDM: Surface Finish Comparison

-The surface finishes of SLS parts serve some applications well even without post-processing (though others will require additional cleaning or finishing).
-FDM parts can appear rough because of the layers of filament used to form the part.
+The surface finishes of SLS parts are generally better thanks to the laser-sintering process.
+The standard SLS finish resembles a sugar cube texture and can serve some applications well, even without post-processing (though others will require additional finishing).
+FDM parts can appear rough because of the comparatively thicker layers of filament used to form the part, which creates a stair-stepping effect.
 This is what prevents FDM printers from reaching the same resolution as SLS.

 SLS vs. FDM Cost Comparison

 SLS systems are more expensive than FDM systems because of the complex technologies and materials involved.
-SLS systems start around $10,000 and can go as high as $100,000.
-Desktop FDM systems go for a few hundred dollars while industrial FDM printers start around $15,000.
+SLS systems start at around $10,000 and can go as high as $100,000 or more.
+Desktop or hobbyist-level FDM systems can be purchased for a few hundred dollars, while industrial FDM printers start around $15,000.
+Part costs between commercial SLS and FDM are comparable for smaller components, although FDM will generally be cheaper for larger parts, especially when dimensions exceed 12 inches.

 SLS and FDM printers are not the only AM options on the market.
 Alternatives include: